KudryashevLab/TomoBEAR/wiki/Modules.md

 # EMDTemplateGeneration

-The EMDTemplateGeneration module is used to automatically download a template which is further down scaled to match your desired template matching binning.
+The EMDTemplateGeneration module is used to automatically download a EMDB template which is further down-scaled to match your desired template matching binning.
 Besides that an automated routine to generate the mask is also implemented.
 This module needs to be run before template matching is executed.